 - Validate the test using PCBs from lots that suffered creep corrosion in the field.

-- Compare the test resutls with MFG test.
+- Compare the test results with MFG test.